Meet the Faces of Your Community

 Community Engagement:

 Kasey is actively involved in his church congregation and enjoys working with the youth.
-His children participate in many Mapleton Recreation leagues (t-ball, soccer, basketball, wrestling, and flag football), and he tries to coach at least one of their teams during the year.
+His children participate in many Mapleton Recreation leagues (baseball, soccer, basketball, street hockey, and flag football).

 In 2011, Kasey started a nonprofit organization called Invictus Institute, where he and others tutor kids in Uganda over Skype.
 In 2020, they merged with Village Book Builders and are now working with schools in Africa, Asia, and South America to build libraries with computer labs and provide long-term mentor programs for students.
 Kasey believes education is the silver bullet to help kids beat inter-generational poverty.
 The mentoring helps them improve their English, gain confidence, make international friends, pass national exams, and keeps them in school.